PI and Scientific Project Coordinator: Professor Patrick Sullivan, firstname.lastname@example.org

 PI: Dheeraj Malhotra, firstname.lastname@example.org

 Department: Synapse and Circuits, http://www.roche.ch/en/standorte/basel-hq.htm

 Main task in COSYN: Roche’s Neuroscience department combines world-leading science in neurodevelopmental, neuropsychiatric and neurodegenerative disease areas where they have a long and successful track record with new avenues of research that hold tremendous promise for millions of patients and their caregivers worldwide.
-Roche will be involved in supporting the generation and functional characterization of patient specific iPSC cell lines and neurons in WP3 and 4.
-Roche will also support optimizing cellular assays developed in COSYN.
-This step is essential as a fundament of future large-scale compound screening campaigns.
+Roche was involved in supporting the generation and functional characterization of patient specific iPSC cell lines and neurons in WP3 and 4.
+Roche also supported optimizing cellular assays developed in COSYN.
+This step was essential as a fundament of future large-scale compound screening campaigns.

 3. Patient Organisation

-Main task in COSYN: VSOP sets up and facilitates the Patient Advisory Board (PAB), consisting of expert-patients who interact with, and advice, the scientific project partners on any scientific, ethical, communicational and implemental issue that may affect the lives of people living with an intellectual disability, autism or schizophrenia.
-PAB-members are consulted regularly before and during project meetings, as well as on an ad hoc basis when issues arise that require the patient’s perspective.
+Main task in COSYN: VSOP has set up the Patient Advisory Board (PAB), consisting of expert-patients who interact with, and advice, the scientific project partners on any scientific, ethical, communicational and implemental issue that may affect the lives of people living with an intellectual disability, autism or schizophrenia.
+PAB-members were consulted regularly before and during project meetings, and were available on an ad hoc basis when issues arose that require the patient’s perspective.

 4. Ethical advisor